Stability of Normal Bundles of Space Curves: Abstract

 \section{Abstract}

 In this paper, we prove that the normal bundle of a general Brill-Noether space curve of degree $d$ and genus $g \geq 2$ is stable if and only if $(d,g) \not\in \{ (5,2), (6,4) \}$.
 When $g\leq1$ and the characteristic of the ground field is zero, it is classical that the normal bundle is strictly semistable.
-We show that this fails in characteristic $2$ for all rational curves of even degree.
+We show that this still holds in positive characteristic except when the characteristic is $2$, the genus is \(0\) and the degree is even.